 We are also part of the Diocese of Oxford.
 Each diocese is split into ‘deaneries’ (clusters of churches) and we are part of the Deanery of Bradfield.

-St Andrew’s, Bradfield had its last service in November 2014.
-It is currently planned for formal closure, but we are very hopeful that it will be passed into new ownership soon.
+St Andrew’s, Bradfield is now closed, and had its last service in November 2014.
+Plans are moving steadily for new ownership.
 However, the churchyard at St Andrew’s is open to visitors, and will remain so.

 St Mary the Virgin is the parish church of Bucklebury.
 It is an historic Grade 1 listed building.
 The style of worship is more traditional, using Common Worship.
 There is also an 8am said Book of Common Prayer service each week (except 4th Sunday of the month when it takes place at St Mary's, Marlston).